 Sentence-embedding models are trained to produce a single vector capturing the semantics of an entire sentence.
-Contextual embeddings trained via masked-language-modeling objective \citep{devlin-etal-2019-bert} capture subwords well in context; however, they fail to provide a sentence representation directly comparable across sentences.
-Sentence-BERT \citep{reimers-gurevych-2019-sentence} approaches this problem by fine-tuning existing contextual embeddings using Siamese Networks on sentence classification tasks.
+Contextual embeddings trained via the masked-language-modeling objective \citep{devlin-etal-2019-bert} capture subwords well in context; however, they fail to provide a sentence representation directly comparable across sentences.
+SentenceBERT \citep{reimers-gurevych-2019-sentence} approaches this problem by fine-tuning existing contextual embeddings using Siamese Networks on sentence classification tasks.
 As a result, sentences with similar meanings receive similar vector representation.

 The issue of sentence representation also applies to multilingual contextual embeddings such as XLM-R \citep{conneau-etal-2020-unsupervised}.
-In the multilingual setup, the additional requirement is that similar sentences receive similar representation regardless of the language.
-This is typically achieved using parallel data via knowledge distillation \citep{reimers-gurevych-2020-making,heffernan-etal-2022-bitext} or more directly in a dual encoder setup \citep{feng-etal-2022-language}.
+In a multilingual setup, the additional requirement is that similar sentences receive similar representation regardless of the language.
+This is typically achieved using parallel data for knowledge distillation \citep{reimers-gurevych-2020-making,heffernan-etal-2022-bitext} or more directly in a dual encoder setup \citep{feng-etal-2022-language}.